lai-kevin/OrcaNet-Tuna/README.md

 Hash 2: Asdasdxc5nksdhbvshba2315jhd
 ```
 You can also add your own files to the uploads and use the hash generated as well.

+For the proxy function, sample incoming/outgoing proxy requests are generated.
+Please wait a few seconds on the page to see the generated data.